AndyShiue/Ende-readme/README.md

 # User-Defined Data Types

+Data types are items.
-Data types can be defined with the keyword `data`.
+They can be defined with the keyword `data`.
-They can be seen as `enum`s in Rust.
+They can be seen as `enum`s in Rust and are more powerful than that of C/Java.
 I'll first consider its easiest usage, though.
 Let's show how to define a C/Java-like `enum` in Ende: